microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![The screenshot of the JSON Outline window depicts the following: parameters (0), variables (0), resources (0), and outputs (0).](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image25.png "JSON Outline window")

-5. Save your files.
+5. Save your files

 ### Task 2: Add an Azure SQL database and server to the template

-1. Right-click on the **resources** item in the **JSON Outline** and click **Add New Resource**.
+1. Right-click on the **resources** item in the **JSON Outline** and select **Add New Resource**

     ![In JSON Outline, resources (0) is selected, and a submenu displays a selected and highlighted Add New Resource option.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image26.png "Add New Resource selection")

-2. Select **SQL Server** and give it a name like "tailspinsql", then click **Add**.
+2. Select **SQL Server** and give it a name like "tailspinsql", then select **Add**
     \
     ![In the Add Resource window, SQL Server is highlighted on the left, tailspinsql is highlighted next to that in the Name box, and Add is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image27.png "Add Resource window")

-3. Now that the SQL Server has been created as a resource, right-click that SQL Server resource and choose **Add New Resource** so that you can add a database.
+3. Now that the SQL Server has been created as a resource, right-click that SQL Server resource and choose **Add New Resource** so that you can add a database

     ![In JSON Outline, under resources (1), tailspinsql is selected, and a submenu displays a selected and highlighted Add New Resource option.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image28.png "Add New Resource selection")

 4. Choose SQL Database, and call it "TailspinData."
-Make sure that your server is selected in the drop-down list below, and click **Add**.
+Make sure that your server is selected in the drop-down list below, and select **Add**.

     ![In the Add Resource window, SQL Database is highlighted on the left, TailspinData is highlighted next to that in the Name box, and Add is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image29.png "Add Resource window")

 ### Task 3: Add a web hosting plan and web app to the template

-1. Add another resource, this time choose **App Service Plan**, and call it "TailspinToysHostingPlan", followed by clicking **Add**.
+1. Add another resource; this time choose **App Service Plan** and call it "TailspinToysHostingPlan".
+Then select **Add**.

     ![In the Add Resource window, App Service Plan (Server Farm) is highlighted on the left, TailspinToysHostingPlan is highlighted next to that in the Name box, and Add is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image30.png "Add Resource window")

-2. Right-click the hosting plan resource and add a new resource underneath it.
+2. Right-click the hosting plan resource and add a new resource underneath it

     ![In JSON Outline, under resources (2), TailspinToysHostingPlan is selected, and a submenu displays a selected and highlighted Add New Resource option.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image31.png "Add New Resource selection")

-3. Choose **Web App**, name it "TailspinToysWeb", make sure your hosting plan is selected in the drop-down list, and then click **Add**.
+3. Choose **Web App** and name it "TailspinToysWeb"; make sure your hosting plan is selected in the drop-down list.
+Then select **Add**.

     ![In the Add Resource window, Web App is highlighted on the left, TailspinToysWeb is highlighted next to that in the Name box, and Add is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image32.png "Add Resource window")

 ### Task 4: Add Application Insights to the template

-1. Add a new resource to the template, this time choose **Application Insights for Web Apps**.
+1. Add a new resource to the template; this time choose **Application Insights for Web Apps**.
 Make sure your correct hosting plan and web app are selected in the boxes.
-Name the Application Insights resource "TailspinToysWeb" and then click **Add**.
+Name the Application Insights resource "TailspinToysWeb" and then select **Add**.

     ![In the Add Resource window, Application Insights for Web App is highlighted on the left, TailspinToysWeb is highlighted next to that in the Name box, and Add is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image33.png "Add Resource window")

 2. Next, you need to add the Application Insights extension to the App Service so that it will be running automatically once the site is deployed.
 This is going to require some manual code because there is not a wizard for this resource type.
-Click on the TailspinToysWeb web app resource to locate its JSON code.
-Then, just below the "properties" property, paste or type in this block of JSON code.
+Select the TailspinToysWeb web app resource to locate its JSON code.
+Then, just below the "properties" property, paste or type in this block of JSON code:
     ```
     "resources": [
         {